smeup/jariko/misc/docker/docker.md

 # Running the interpreter in Docker

-From the root directory ov the project, run:
+From the root directory of the project, run:

 ```
 docker build -f misc/docker/Dockerfile -t interpreterContainer